pythonanywhere/help_pages/articles/TLSVersionSupport.md

 It's a two-step process to get that set up:

-* Firstly, contact us at [support@pythonanywhere.com](support@pythonanywhere.com) so that we can set things up on the backend servers.
+* Firstly, contact us using the "Send feedback" link on your account page so that we can set things up on the backend servers.
 * Next, update your CNAME -- normally you would point your domain at our servers with a CNAME value of the form `webapp-XXXX.pythonanywhere.com` or `webapp-XXXX.eu.pythonanywhere.com`.
 For legacy TLS sites, you would instead need to point it at `legacy-tls.pythonanywhere.com` or `legacy-tls.eu.pythonanywhere.com`

 Please note, however, that doing this will make your site potentially vulnerable